mfaulk/mfaulk.github.io/_posts/2024-06-19-ilya-papers.md

 compared to 26.2% achieved by the second-best entry."*

 __Takeaways__

 * Introduced __AlexNet, a deep convolutional neural network__ that achieved unprecedented performance in image classification.
 AlexNet won the ImageNet Large Scale Visual Recognition Challenge in 2012 by a substantial margin, bringing deep learning to the forefront of computer vision research.
 * __Deep Architecture__ AlexNet's depth -- five convolutional and three fully connected layers -- allowed the network to learn hierarchical feature representations, capturing complex patterns in the data that were not possible with shallower architectures.
-* __Training with GPUs__ made it feasible to train deep networks on large datasets like ImageNet.
+* __Training with GPUs__ Used GPUs, parallel computation, and ReLU activation functions to speed up training.

 ## Neural Turing Machines
 *Graves, Alex, Greg Wayne, and Ivo Danihelka, 2014* [(PDF)](https://arxiv.org/pdf/1410.5401)